 This is a problem often caused by the gap between the virtual and the physical world, if only a software solution is used, there is nothing indicating on the map what is happening in real life.
-Using sensors and desk Dongles is therefore a recommended hardware option to make sure that what actually happens in your office is shown in the map.
+Using presence sensors and USB sensors is therefore a recommended hardware option to make sure that what actually happens in your office is shown in the map.

 Desk Booking in real life

 The truth is that desk Booking can only work if employees use the new functions correctly.
 Depending on the size of your office, this can be a minimal problem or a big one.
 For example, some employees may feel so certain that desks will be available that they do not bother booking, or they are not able to effectively find their booked seat among all the others and occupy the wrong seat.

 This creates issues when it comes to effectively analyze office usage, but it also enhances the risk of other employees having their booked seats taken by others.